kddubey/cappr/docs/source/computational_performance.rst

 the code which produced the figure above.

 .. note:: For :mod:`cappr.llama_cpp.classify`, batch inference currently isn't possible.
-          As a result, text generation is slightly faster.
+          As a result, text generation is typically faster when there are many completions.

 Weaknesses